Date and time notation in the United States: Date

 The day-month-year order has been increasing in usage since the early 1980s.
 The month is usually written as an abbreviated name, as in "19 Jul 1942" (sometimes with hyphens).
 Many genealogical databases and the Modern Language Association citation style use this format.
-When filling in the Form I-94 cards and new customs declaration cards used for people entering the U.S., passengers are requested to write pertinent dates in the numeric "dd mm yy" format (e.g. "19 07 42").
 Visas and passports issued by the U.S. State Department also use the day-month-year order for human-readable dates and year-month-day for all-numeric encoding, in compliance with the International Civil Aviation Organization's standards for machine-readable travel documents.

 The fully written "day-month-year" (e.g., 25 August 2006) in written American English is recommended by the Chicago Manual of Style for material that requires many full dates, as it does not require commas.
-Most Americans still write "August 25, 2006" in informal documents.
-Speaking the "day month year" format is still somewhat rare, with the exception of holidays such as the Fourth of July.

 The year-month-day order, such as the ISO 8601 "YYYY-MM-DD" notation is popular in computer applications because it reduces the amount of code needed to resolve and compute dates.
-It is also commonly used in software cases where there are many separately dated items, such as documents or media, because sorting alphabetically will automatically result in the content being listed chronologically.
+It is also commonly used in software cases where there are many separately dated items, such as documents or media, because sorting alphanumerically will automatically result in the content being listed chronologically.

 Two U.S. standards mandate the use of year-month-day formats: ANSI INCITS 30-1997 (R2008); and NIST FIPS PUB 4-2 (FIPS PUB 4-2 withdrawn in United States 2008-09-02), the earliest of which is traceable back to 1968.
-This order is also used within the Federal Aviation Administration and military because of the need to eliminate ambiguity.
+This is only required when compliance with the given standard is, or was, required.